fwillascheck/awesome-launchbox/README.md

 ```

 ## Function overview
-You have already seen most of the functions and their usage in the examples above, so here is just a short description.
+You have already seen most of the functions and their usage in the examples above, so here is just a brief description.

 `launchbox( name, args )`